redis/redis-doc/commands/eval.md

 Note for Lua newbies: in order to avoid using global variables in your scripts simply declare every variable you are going to use using the _local_ keyword.

+## Using SELECT inside scripts

+It is possible to call `SELECT` inside Lua scripts like with normal clients, However one subtle aspect of the behavior changes between Redis 2.8.11 and Redis 2.8.12.
+Before the 2.8.12 release the database selected by the Lua script was *transferred* to the calling script as current database.
+Starting from Redis 2.8.12 the database selected by the Lua script only affects the execution of the script itself, but does not modify the database selected by the client calling the script.

+The semantical change between patch level releases was needed since the old behavior was inherently incompatible with the Redis replication layer and was the cause of bugs.

 ## Available libraries

 The Redis Lua interpreter loads the following Lua libraries: